davidewatson/slipway/README.md

 # Securely Mirroring Images

-If no crednetials are provided, slipway uses an anonymous identity when authenticating.
+If no credentials are provided, slipway uses an anonymous identity when authenticating.
 In most environments this is insecure, and might result in a malicious image being mirrored and run.
 To prevent this is it possible to specify basic auth credentials on a per registry basis.